soap/laravel-workflow-process/README.md

 - "subject" is the Eloquent model which is subject of a workflow
 - "user" is authenticated user.
 - "authenticated" boolean, true if user was authenticated.
+You can

 So you can call any method on the injected object.
+So you can assign guard as authenticated and subject.isPaid(), where your model has method isPaid().

 ## Add your own guard functions
 You can add your own guard function in two way.
 The first one is inline in configuration file.
 The second way is define your GuardFunction class by implement GuardFunctionInterface and point to it in the configuration.
 You can see example in the provided configuration file.